Norman Vaughan (comedian): Television career

 On television, he was also a regular guest on variety and quiz shows, including Celebrity Squares, Give Us a Clue and Larry Grayson's Generation Game, as well as being compere of the BBC's Pebble Mill Showcase.

 Theatre career

-Vaughan had already launched a successful career as an actor.
+Vaughan had already launched a successful career as an actor before achieving success as a comedian.
 His stage appearances include In Order of Appearance at the Chichester Festival Theatre, a tour of Calamity Jane with Barbara Windsor and the farces A Bedful of Foreigners and No Sex Please, We're British.
 He also appeared in a number of pantomimes.

 Later years

 Vaughan devised the television game show Bullseye (1981), which was presented by Jim Bowen.
 He made few television or film appearances after 1974, other than appearing as himself in the Southern Television show Tell Me Another (1976–1979); as a seaside entertainer in the sex comedy Come Play with Me (1977); again as himself in Hear My Song (1991); and featuring in a TV tribute to Sir Harry Secombe (2001).